 The BPDA's Research department compiles and analyzes current, historical, and comparative data on the city of Boston.
 The department conducts research on Boston's economy, population, and commercial markets for all departments of the BPDA, the City of Boston, and related organizations.

-The Research department is a five-person team led by the Director of Research.
+The Research department is led by the Director of Research.
 Staff members have backgrounds in economics, sociology and public policy, and prior experience working with research institutes, colleges and universities, and community organizations.
 Staff areas of expertise and primary research topics include the following:

 Neighborhood and city demographics

 Populations of interest, such as the foreign born